 Take to the road in camping car to the wildest beaches: it's time to dive in!
 With more than 1,100 miles of coastline, Portugal offers a large choice of beaches, but the beaches to the south of Nazaré are perfectly suited to gliding sport enthusiasts, especially the beaches of Ericeira or Peniche towns.
 In Peniche you will find the Medão Grande beach, known for its “Supertubos”.
 And if you prefer calmer beaches, head in the direction of the bays of Consolação and Baleal.
 To continue enjoying the beauties of the sea, set off in the direction of the Berlengas archipelago, a natural reserve with crystal waters.

 Let yourself be swept away by the magic of Lisbon.
 The pastel façades and old bright yellow tram lines colour the lively streets of the Portuguese capital.
-We advise you to visit Lisbon on foot so that you can discover the surprises that hide around every corner.
+We advise you take a walking tour so you can discover the surprises that hide around every corner.
 Various lookout points are scattered around everywhere and offer you great viewpoints over the city.
 Lisbon is made up of a lower area, named “a baixa” and a higher area, known for the São Jorge castle and the Barrio Alto, an iconic area that is very lively at night.
 One of the oldest aeas of the city is the Alfama.
 It resembles an ancient village with its ancient houses and exchanges between the locals.
-Here, there are many 'fados' bars, an unmissable right of passage if you want to have a 100% authentic lisbonean experience.
+Here, there are many 'fados' bars, an unmissable right of passage if you want to have a 100% authentic experience.